 Our son was not treated humanely, we feel that he was treated very unfairly.
 We find it difficult to believe that this was JetBlue’s ‘best fare’ in any way either.

 We believe that you took advantage of a young man who was in shock and grieving his grandfather, who he was extremely close to his entire life.

 As proof, the Seltzers attached a screenshot of the advance-purchase fares between Long Beach and New York, showing that significantly cheaper fares were available.

 A plea for compassion and fairness

 The Seltzers suggest they wouldn’t have been as offended when they were hit with a walk-up fare — the kind meant for business travelers with a generous expense account — if JetBlue hadn’t amped up its rhetoric about being a more humane way to fly.
 In their view, claiming JetBlue is humane is like saying United Airlines is friendly.

 “As Morgan Johnston, Jet Blue’s manager of corporate communications, said in a recent article, ‘You can’t put a price on customer loyalty’,” says Seltzer.
 “Well, actions speak louder than words.”

-Seltzer wants me to contact JetBlue to persuade it to do the right thing and partially refund their son’s airfare.
+Seltzer wants my advocacy team and me to contact JetBlue to persuade it to do the right thing and partially refund their son’s airfare.
 Not just in the holiday spirit, but also because JetBlue presents itself as an alternative to airlines that hit their customers with fees and “gotcha” fares and which “airs” on the side of humanity.

-I’d be happy to contact JetBlue on the family’s behalf, but as I’ve previously noted, JetBlue does not seem to enjoy hearing from me.
+We’d be happy to contact JetBlue on the family’s behalf, but as I’ve previously noted, JetBlue does not seem to enjoy hearing from us.
 To use their euphemism, they prefer to have a “direct” relationship with their customers.